-Media Design 11 (DMD 11) Compositing: "is one of the hottest trends in Photoshop and photography today...Everywhere you look, from group photos, to sports portraits, to magazine covers and movie posters, chances are you've seen compositing."
+Media Desian 11 (DMD 11) Compositing "is one of the hottest trends in Photoshop and photography today...Everywhere you look, from group photos to sports portraits, to magazine covers and movie posters, chances are you've seen compositing."
 What is compositing?
 Simply, it means to combine multiple images and text to make a single graphic design.
-This course will explore Photoshop Compositing and Graphic Design.
+This course will explore Photoshop Compositing and Graphic Design Techniques.
 Students will use Adobe Photoshop to create composites of digital work in poster form using a variety of page layout, compositing concepts, and graphic design concepts.
-Adobe Illustrator will also be used to create vectored graphic designs and logos that can then be placed into their projects.
+Students will then transition to creating vectored graphic designs and logos.
 At the completion of the course, students will be able to use their skills in various design and production opportunities.
 Note: No previous computer experience is necessary.
 All assignments will be completed in the class.
-Digital Media Development 12 Explore and refine skills developed in DMD 11 in order to pursue a career in computer graphics, design, and video editing.
-Students will work with advanced applications to produce high quality digital video projects and compositing/graphic design projects.
+Diaital Media Development 12 Explore and refine skills developed in Media Design 11 to pursue a career in computer graphics and design.
+Students will work with advanced applications to produce high quality compositing/graphic design projects.
 Emphasis will be placed on both the technical and artistic side of digital media development.
-Through this course, students will be given the opportunity to experience being a freelance graphic designer and a freelance videographer.
+Through this course, students will be given the opportunity to experience being a freelance graphic designer with real world design projects.
 This provides students with a fair amount of independence in their choice of projects.
 With a wide variety of choices and options available, DMD 12 students must be highly motivated, independent, and consistently productive.
-Media Broadcasting 10, 11 & 12 This course will introduce students on how to set up and create TV broadcasts that will be used in the school throughout the semester.
+Film and TV 11 & 12 Film and TV 12 (Pre-Requisite: Film and TV 11) Films come in all forms: music videos, slice of life, action, documentary, drama, narrative, and comedy are all genres that students will choose from to create their own short films.
+The course will explore the necessary elements of each genre using specific examples to support the analysis.
+Pre-production and post-production techniques in the film quality will be introduced.
+Students will utilize lighting, sound, script-writing and post-production techniques in Premiere Pro.
+They will then apply their knowledge to create films in chosen genres that represent their vision.
+During the production process of their films, students will be responsible for preproduction, production, and post-production of the film and the personnel used.
+Upon completion of this course, students will have produced multiple professional quality short films of 3 to 5 minutes in length.
+Media Broadcastina 10, 11 & 12 This course will introduce students to how to set up and create TV broadcasts that will be used in the school throughout the year.
 Students will use computers for video editing and video enhancement.
 Students will also learn to operate cameras and learn how lighting affects video quality.
 Students will use sophisticated equipment and learn what it takes to develop a good TV studio.
-Makerspace and Robotics 9, 10 & 11 Do you like to Tinker and take things apart to learn how they work?
-Are you thinking about a career in engineering or technology?
-In this introductory Makerspace course, you will have a hands-on opportunity to learn the basics of programming / coding using a variety of robotic devices.
-Once you have mastered the basics, you will learn how to build and program complex electronic devices to complete a number of fun challenges and tasks.
-Additionally, the course will focus on teaching the skills needed to digitally design an object to be produced on a 3D printer.
-This course will include a career discovery field trip to a local university and a tour of a local industry.
-Introduction to Mechatronics 12 Definition: Mechatronics is a multidisciplinary field of science that includes a combination of mechanical engineering, electronics, and computer engineering.
-Are you interested in learning more about the exciting world of engineering?
-Are you thinking about a career in engineering?
-To set you apart at the next level, you will definitely need to have technical skills to back up your academics.
-Our Makerspace will focus on providing you with the key technical skills needed to help you succeed at the post-secondary level.
-Learn to digitally design and fabricate like a pro using our laser cutter and 3D printers or design, build and learn to code with Arduino or Raspberry Pi.
-Prerequisite: Minimum of a C+ in Foundation of Math 10, and an interest in engineering
+Broadcasting students will also research and plan broadcast stories.
+The students will interview subjects, film, and edit their footage into broadcast stories that will be featured in the Panther News Broadcast.